Pegasus (spyware): Technical details

 The spyware can be installed on devices running certain versions of iOS—Apple's mobile operating system—as well as some Android devices.
 Rather than being a specific exploit, Pegasus is a suite of exploits that uses many vulnerabilities in the system.
 Infection vectors include clicking links, the Photos app, the Apple Music app, and iMessage.
 Some of the exploits Pegasus uses are zero-click — that is, they can run without any interaction from the victim.
-Once installed, Pegasus has been reported to be able to run arbitrary code, extract contacts, call logs, messages, photos, web browsing history, settings, as well as gather information from apps including but not limited to communications apps iMessage, Gmail, Viber, Facebook, WhatsApp, Telegram, and Skype.
+Once installed, Pegasus has been reported to be able to run arbitrary code, extract contacts, call logs, messages, photos, web browsing history and settings, as well as gather information from apps including but not limited to communications apps iMessage, Gmail, Viber, Facebook, WhatsApp, Telegram, and Skype.

 In April 2017, after a Lookout report, Google researchers discovered Android malware "believed to be created by NSO Group Technologies" and named it Chrysaor (Pegasus' brother in Greek mythology).
 According to Google, "Chrysaor is believed to be related to the Pegasus spyware".
 At the 2017 Security Analyst Summit held by Kaspersky Lab, researchers revealed that Pegasus was available for Android in addition to iOS.
 Its functionality is similar to the iOS version, but the mode of attack is different.
 The Android version tries to gain root access (similar to jailbreaking in iOS); if it fails, it asks the user for permissions that enable it to harvest at least some data.
 At the time Google said that only a few Android devices had been infected.

-Pegasus hides itself as far as is possible and self-destructs in an attempt to eliminate evidence if unable to communicate with its command-and-control server for more than 60 days, or if on the wrong device.
+Pegasus hides itself as far as possible and self-destructs in an attempt to eliminate evidence if unable to communicate with its command-and-control server for more than 60 days, or if on the wrong device.
 Pegasus can also self-destruct on command.
 If it is not possible to compromise a target device by simpler means, Pegasus can be installed by setting up a wireless transceiver near a target device, or by gaining physical access to the device.